box/developer.box.com/guides/authentication/user-types/app-users.md

 ---
 # App Users

-App users can only be accessed via the API, meaning they do not have login credentials, and are created by a [Service Account][sa].
-Therefore, the application must leverage server to server [authentication][auth] in order to use App Users.
+App users are only accessible via the API, meaning they do not have login credentials.
+They can be created by a [Service Account][sa] and therefore are only applicable to applications leveraging server to server authentication.
 App Users are tied to the application used to create them, and while they can collaborate on content outside of the application, the user itself cannot be moved under another application.

 ## Creation

-App users are created by using a [Service Account][sa] access token to call the [create user endpoint][createuser].
-The `is_platform_access_only` body parameter needs to be set to true or a [managed user][managed] is created instead.
+App users are created using a [Service Account][sa] access token to call the [create user endpoint][createuser].
+The `is_platform_access_only` body parameter must be set to true or a [managed user][managed] is created instead.

 Since every Box account must have an email address, Box assigns one.
 The format will always be `AppUser_AppServiceID_RandomString@boxdevedition.com`.
 For
-example: `AppUser_1025847_LOCqkWI79A@boxdevedition.com`.
+example: `AppUser_1234567_LOCqkWI79A@boxdevedition.com`.

 The numbers surrounded by underscores are also unique to the application and are called a Service ID.
 To locate a Service ID in the [Developer Console][dc], click on on the tile for an application and look at the URL.
-For example, `https://exampl.app.box.com/developers/console/app/1025847` .
-As you can see, this application corresponds to the App User provided in the example above.
+For example, `https://exampl.app.box.com/developers/console/app/1234567` .
+As you can see, this application corresponds to the App User in the example above.

 ## Use Cases

-App Users extend the functionality of Box’s Platform to applications serving any user, whether or not they have an existing Box account.
-App users are often used by applications that manage their own user authentication, but want to store the data for these users in unique Box user accounts.
+App Users extend the functionality of Box’s Platform to applications serving any user, regardless of if they have an existing Box account.
+App users are often used by applications that manage their own user authentication, but want to store the data in unique Box user accounts.

 - Customer Portals: Websites or applications where clients or patients can log in to access information provided by employees at a company and/or to store and